jfet97/vue-use-switch-map/README.md

 })
 ```

-Here `switchMappedRef` will be a ref to an array, initially empty, that will be updated with the pointer positions after the first click.
-Each time we click again, the function that tracks the mouse will be called again, so `switchMappedRef` will be updated with a new, fresh array.
+Here `switchMappedRef` will be a ref to an array that will be updated with the pointer positions after the first click.
+Each time we click somewhere on the screen, the function that tracks the mouse will be called again, so `switchMappedRef` will be updated with a new, fresh array.
 We do use the `cleanup` function to set a function that will remove the event listener because, even if older listeners do not interfere with `switchMappedRef`, we don't like memory leaks.
 &nbsp;

 ## useSwitchMapO

-A function like `useSwitchMap` is not enough for the case when the composed function returns an object where each property is itself a ref.
-This is why useSwitchMapO was born.
+A function like `useSwitchMap` is not enough in the case the composed function returns an object where each property is itself a ref.
+This is why `useSwitchMapO` was born.

 ```ts
 function useSwitchMapO<T, R extends object>(